 - You cannot search for public records or databases for the applicant’s salary history.

 Note that this last point does not prohibit researching salary based on role.
 You can gather information about what a role usually pays, and what that role pays in your geographic location, you just cannot research specific information about what a candidate in that role has earned.

 All of this is aimed at making salary negotiations a fair process for all candidates and hiring managers.
 You’re meant to be making compensation decisions based on your own company’s resources and the skills of the candidate, not on what you can get away with.

 There are quite a few states that ban requesting salary history, so we’re going to run down the list and note anything out of the ordinary for any given state.
-This information should be accurate as of the time of this post’s publication, but if you’re reading this in 2021 or beyond, you may want to double-check (and let us know in the comments so we can update).
+This information is constantly changing, so you may want to double-check.

 Alabama – Effective as of September 2019.
 Alabama does not ban requesting salary history, but they ban making decisions based on that information, or on refusing to provide that information.

 California – Effective as of January 2018.
 California bans requesting salary history.
 If the applicant discloses their salary history on their own, that information cannot be used to make a hiring decision.